Yahya Rahim Safavi

 Yahya "Rahim" Safavi (یحیی «رحیم» صفوی, born 1952) is an Iranian military commander who served as the chief commander of the Islamic Revolutionary Guard Corps.
 Currently, Safavi is serving as a senior military advisor to the leader of the Islamic revolution.
 Additionally, he has assumed the role of head of Defense and Security Commission within the Strategic Council on Foreign Relations.

 Early life

-Safavi was born in 1952 in the city of Esfahan, Iran, to an Azerbaijani family.
+Safavi was born in 1952 in the Village of Homam, Lenjan County, Isfahan province, to a Persian family originally from Shahr-e Kord.